Guillaume-Helbecque/test-issue-templates/.github/ISSUE_TEMPLATE/99-blank.md

 ---
 name: Blank issue
-about: Open a blank issue.
+about: Don’t see your issue here?
+Open a blank issue.
 ---